originrose/peer/README.md

 # think.peer

-This is a networking library for Clojure and Clojurescript providing events, RPC calls, and subscriptions to remote channels.
+This is a networking library for Clojure and ClojureScript providing events, RPC calls, and subscriptions to remote channels.
 From Clojure you can point to a namespace of functions to expose them as both a web API using typical HTTP requests or as a websocket interface.